Liouville property for groups and conformal dimension: Examples

 \subsection{Iterated monodromy groups of rational functions}

-\begin{thm} Let $f\in\C(z)$ be a post-critically finite rational function.
+\begin{thm} Let $f\in\C(z)$ be a sub-hyperbolic (e.g., post-critically finite) rational function.
 Then the canonical homeomorphism of the limit space of $\img{f}$ with the Julia set of $f$ is a quasi-symmetry with respect to the visual metric on the limit space and the spherical metric on the Julia set. \end{thm}

 \begin{proof} This is a result of P.~Ha\"issinksy and K.~Pilgrim.
-Namely, it is proved in~\cite[Theorem~6.15]{haispilgr:subhyperbolic} that the limit dynamical system $\si:\lims\arr\lims$ of every self-replicating contracting group is \emph{coarse expanding conformal} with respect to a visual metric (see the definition in~\cite{haisinskypilgrim}).
+Namely, it is proved in~\cite[Theorem~6.15]{haispilgr:subhyperbolic} that the limit dynamical system $\si\colon\lims\arr\lims$ of a contracting self-similar group is \emph{coarse expanding conformal} with respect to a visual metric (see the definition in~\cite{haisinskypilgrim}).

-It is also shown in~\cite[Theorem~3.3]{haispilgr:subhyperbolic} that for every post-critically finite rational function $f$ the spherical metric restricted to a neighborhood of the Julia set of $f$ is also coarse expanding conformal.
+It is also shown in~\cite[Theorem~3.3]{haispilgr:subhyperbolic} that for every sub-hyperbolic rational function $f$ the spherical metric restricted to a neighborhood of the Julia set of $f$ is also coarse expanding conformal.
 By~\cite[Theorem~2.8.2]{haisinskypilgrim} any topological conjugacy between coarse expanding conformal dynamical systems is a quasi-symmetry. \end{proof}

-\begin{cor} Let $f\in\C(z)$ be a post-critically finite rational function such that its Julia set is not the whole sphere (equivalently, if $f$ has a cycle containing a critical point).
+\begin{cor} Let $f\in\C(z)$ be a sub-hyperbolic rational function such that its Julia set is not the whole sphere (equivalently, having at least one attracting cycle).
 Then $\img{f}$ is amenable.
-Moreover, if $\mu$ is a symmetric measure on $\img{f}$ with finite second moment, then the random walk generated by $\mu$ is Liouville. \end{cor}
+Moreover, if $H\le \img{f}$ is any finitely generated subgroup, and if $\mu$ is any symmetric probability measure on $H$ with finite second moment, then the random walk generated by $\mu$ is Liouville. \end{cor}